lykius/hesiod/README.md

 p2: 2.3
 p3: "test"
 ```
-In the __template__ file you define which config will be used by every run, without specifying the actual set of values (but you can specify defaults).
-In this simple example, we use the placeholder __@BASE__ which defines that the config values will be chosen among some _base_ configs.
-So, when you write `"@BASE(dataset)"`, hesiod will look for a directory named `dataset` and will ask you to choose among the options available in that directory (i.e. the .yaml files, in our example for `dataset` we have `cifar` and `imagenet`).
-In the example we also specify some params (p1, p2 and p3) with default values.
+In the __template__ file you define which config will be used by every run, without specifying the actual set of values (but you can provide defaults).
+In this simple example, we use the placeholder `@BASE` which defines that the config values will be chosen among some _base_ configs.
+So, when you write `"@BASE(dataset)"`, hesiod will look for a directory named `dataset` and will ask you to choose among the options available in that directory (i.e. the `.yaml` files, in our example for `dataset` we have `cifar` and `imagenet`).
+In this example we also specify some params (p1, p2 and p3) with default values.
-Once you have defined all your possibilities and a __template__ file, you just need to add hesiod to your program in the following way:
+Once you have defined all your possibilities (i.e. all the _base_ configs) and a __template__ file, you just need to add hesiod to your program in the following way:
 #### __main.py__
 ```python
 @hmain(base_cfg_dir="./cfg", template_cfg_file"./template.yaml")